 This issue is before the Comics Code, however it was clean and child friendly fun and part of the push toward child readers who were also watching the George Reeves Adventures of Superman TV show that ran from 1952 – 1958.
 Although Mort Weisinger was editor of Superman for a while, the aesthetic of Curt Swan on Superman would go on to define a particular “clean” penciling style that would move on to become the DC house look of the 1950s and 1960’s.
 Curt Swan would go on to pencil Superman for 3 decades so this was clearly influential, and when people imagine Silver Age Superman, they imagine Curt Swan’s pencils.
 However, some fans point to Detective Comics 225, 1955 as the start of the Silver Age.

 This is simply because not all people define the Silver Age by purely aesthetic, some people define it as the introduction of a new sci-fi character that would be repeatedly used during the 1950’s and 1960’s so this occasionally gets brought up into the discussion.
 This issue introduces the Martian Manhunter who would join the later Silver Age team, the JLA.
 However, the majority of fans/readers start off the Superhero Silver Age with Showcase 4, 1956.

 This comic has a particular type of origin story that would start off many me-too stories of this era, simply being about a normal average human being transformed by a bizarre science fiction event into something superhuman.
 This origin story would be used repeatedly in both DC’s and Marvel’s Superhero Silver age, however it would also benefit from a clean penciling house style similar to Curt Swan with sleak pencils by Carmine Infantino.
-This book combines all 3 Silver Age traits as far as aesthetic, science fiction character, and normal person transformed into Superhuman, and it was a retcon of a golden age superhero.
+This book combines all 3 Silver Age traits as far as aesthetic, science fiction character with a normal person transformed into Superhuman, and it was a retcon of a golden age superhero.

 The pencils by Infantino and plot.story by Robert Kanigher with science fiction physics and optimism of its implications introduced by editor, Julius Schwartz stretched the imagination of the young comic book reader and setting a tone for what the DC Silver Age would be about.
 The Showcase series in general would be a great tryout comic book that its editors including Julius Schwartz and Mort Weisinger would try out a great deal of new Silver Age characters that would go on to populate the DC universe.
 Showcase 6, 1957 by Jack Kirby (yes, the same Jack Kirby that would go on to invigorate Marvel’s Silver Age as discussed in previous episodes) and credited writer, Dave Wood premiered the Challengers of the Unknown.